Projects – In Short

 Masai Adult Education Project – mostly older Masai women learning English, Swahili, counting

 Periodic Health and Wellness Screenings – adults / children provided immunizations, prenatal care, de-worming, etc.

 Emergency Food Relief – 36 widows, 101 other adults and children provided maize flour and rice due to drought.

-Income Generating Activities – beadwork, cow cooperative, chicken cooperative, goat project and 4-acre farm to sustain schools and food projects.
+Income Generating Activities – three egg/chicken coops, beadwork cooperative, cow cooperative, chicken cooperative, goat project and 4-acre farm to sustain schools and food projects.

 Masai Adult Education Project – The Ed Colina Foundation conducts Adult Education Classes in coordination with the Athi River and Kenyan Ministries for Education.
 English, Swahili and Mathematics classes as well as HIV/AIDS awareness sessions are conducted for over 75 Masai adults.
 In addition, a group of 12 TOTs (Trainers of Trainers) meet regularly to learn about issues of hygiene, the changing culture and HIV/AIDS awareness and prevention.

 Health and Wellness Screenings – In January 2010, we began providing monthly medical screenings and assistance to the Masai community, especially to children and pregnant women.
 Local nurses were contracted and they visit five local villages around Athi River.
 Initially they are providing vaccines and immunizations to the newborns and very young.